thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 Logger trace filtration affect only traces sent after filter setup, so traces already stored on kernel side will not be affected.

+Filters are setup incrementally, so when logger will be run-up twice with different settings, then filters from first run will not be restored to default state but can be replaced by new one.
+To reset filters to default state, firmware reset is needed.

 Detailed description
 --------------------